 Learn to Ask for Help to Save Money

 If you want to have a cheap wedding, pool your friends' and family's resources.
 Think of musicians you know, well-spoken friends who could be your officiant, and crafty people who can help you assemble things.
 They will generally be honored to be a special part of your big day.
 Also look for money-saving tips everywhere.
-Check websites such as wedfrugal.com and frugalbride.com, and ask friends and family members for what they did to save money on their big day.
+Check websites and ask friends and family members for what they did to save money on their big day.

 07 of 10

+It can be fun to make parts of your wedding DIY.
 Throw a "pitch-in party," where you ask your friends to be a special part of your wedding by helping you assemble favors and make invitations, centerpieces, and other homemade inexpensive touches.
 Be sure to put out delicious snacks and have inspiring tunes on the stereo, so that your friends feel like they're at a party, not just part of an assembly line.
-Click the link below for DIY wedding projects.

 08 of 10